pablichjenkov/macao-sdk/README.md

 A set of prefabricated compose-multiplatform components to speedup the Multiplatform App development process.
 The toolkit contains a variety of customizable navigation components such as `Drawer`, `BottomNavigation`, `Pager`, `Panel`, `Topbar`, `Stack` and many more.
 The API also contemplates lifecycle, global back press handling and ViewModel utilities.
-It is really easy to implement MVVM/MVI on top of it.
+It is really easy to implement MVVM or MVI on top of it.
 <BR/>
 Code is 99% reusable and available in all platforms.